Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/besluit/ontwerpstandaard/toolchain4/branchtag.report.md

-Error: the branchtag master is a branch.
+Error: the branchtag toolchain4-fix-warnings is a branch.
 It should be a real commit or tag